Michael McDowell (racing driver): 2020

 On December 12, 2019, Front Row Motorsports announced that McDowell would return to the No. 34 for the 2020 season.
-McDowell started the year off with a 14th-place finish in the 2020 Daytona 500, his fifth consecutive top 15 in the Daytona 500 and his 8th top 15 in his last 9 Daytona races.
-McDowell would go on to qualify 3rd for the second Charlotte race due to the random draw and McDowell has boomed onto the scene since coming off of NASCAR's break.
-McDowell would capture an 8th-place finish at Pocono and following a DNF, a 7th-place finish at Indianapolis, marking the first time in his career he earned two top 10s two weeks in a row.
-McDowell would set a career-best for most top 15s in a season in just 16 races with 6 and has finished higher than his qualifying efforts 15 of his 20 starts.
-In his first 20 starts, McDowell had more lead lap finishes than the likes of Kyle Busch, Erik Jones, Jimmie Johnson, William Byron, Alex Bowman, and Ryan Blaney, finishing on the lead lap 15 of the first 20 races that season.
+McDowell started the year off with a fourteenth place finish in the 2020 Daytona 500, his fifth consecutive top-fifteen in the Daytona 500 and his eighth top-fifteen in his last nine Daytona races.
+McDowell would go on to qualify 3rd for the second Charlotte race due to the random draw, and McDowell has boomed onto the scene since coming off of NASCAR's break.
+McDowell would capture an eighth place finish at Pocono and, following a DNF, a seventh place finish at Indianapolis, marking the first time in his career he earned two top-tens two weeks in a row.
+McDowell would set a career-best for most top-fifteens in a season in just sixteen races with six, and has finished higher than his qualifying effort in fifteen of his twenty starts.
+In his first twenty starts, McDowell had more lead lap finishes than the likes of Kyle Busch, Erik Jones, Jimmie Johnson, William Byron, Alex Bowman, and Ryan Blaney, finishing on the lead lap fifteen of the first twenty races that season.
 During the All-Star Open at Bristol Motor Speedway, McDowell would win the pole and run up front most of the day before an on-track incident with driver Bubba Wallace which led to an angry interview from Wallace, as well as leaving the front bumper of his car by McDowell's garage.
-McDowell and Wallace later set aside their differences and along with McDowell's sponsor carparts.com, used the front bumper to raise over $34,000 for multiple charities including Victory Junction, and eventually gave away the front bumper to a fan.
-McDowell would capture his first top 10 finish on a road course in his career at the Daytona road course and would earn his new best career points standings finish in the cup series in 23rd.
-It was announced a month before the 2021 season started that McDowell had signed a one-year contract extension with FRM to return to the 34 for the following season.
+McDowell and Wallace later set aside their differences and, along with McDowell's sponsor carparts.com, used the front bumper to raise over $34,000 for multiple charities, including Victory Junction, and eventually gave away the front bumper to a fan.
+McDowell would capture his first top-ten finish on a road course in his career at the Daytona road course and would earn his new best career points standings finish in the Cup Series in 23rd.
+It was announced a month before the 2021 season started that McDowell had signed a one-year contract extension with FRM to return to the No. 34 for the following season.